Strange metals and planckian transport in a gapless phase from spatially random interactions: Discussion

 Our model exhibits an entire gapless ``quantum Griffiths phase".
 Within this phase, localized bosonic modes corresponding to small fluctuating antiferromagnetic puddles form, which then eventually freeze as the value of the tuning parameter $\lambda$ is reduced below $\lambda = \lambda_s$.
 Despite the puddles freezing, the overall spatial antiferromagnetic order remains only short-range in the entire numerically accessible parameter window, down to the lowest temperatures that we probe.

-In between the points of puddle formation and puddle ordering, the fermions form a \textit{strange metal phase}: the DC transport scattering rate and resistivity scale linearly with temperature down to our lowest temperatures.
-This behavior, and even the constant of proportionality at the value of $\lambda = \lambda_s$ that produces the maximal $T$-linear scattering rate, is independent of the strength of disordered interactions, signifying that at least at one point in the strange metal phase, the fermions display \textit{planckian transport}.
+In an extended range of $\lambda$ between the points of puddle formation and puddle ordering, the fermions form a \textit{strange metal phase}: the DC transport scattering rate and resistivity scale linearly with temperature down to our lowest temperatures.
+This behavior, and even the slope of the $T$-linear transport scattering rate, is independent of the strength of disordered interactions: the fermions therefore display \textit{planckian transport}.
 In the frequency dependence of both their dynamical single-particle and transport scattering rates, the fermions form a type of \textit{marginal Fermi liquid}, as seen in experiments \cite{VarmaMFL, Michon2022}.